Contribution Guide

 Local Development in Vagrant Box

-If you are on a Mac, use Vagrant to create a dev VM:
+If you are on an intel Mac, use Vagrant to create a dev VM:

 vagrant up